gardener/landscaper/docs/proposals/timeouts.md

 ## Open Question

 - When does the processing timeout start?
 When a DeployItem is triggered of when the deployer starts working on it?
-  - Alternative one has the advantage, that a system under load, where it might need some time until a deployer could pick up a DeployItem, is not running out of time.
+  - Alternative two has the advantage, that a system under load, where it might need some time until a deployer could pick up a DeployItem, is not running out of time.
 It seems also to be much easier for a customer to know how long a deployment for a DeployItems needs, compared to how long a deployer requires to pick up a DeployItem.